With over 40 years of experience as an avid DIYer, I only recently found out I was using the wrong saw most of the time.

 In my experience, it’s better to have a mix of corded and cordless tools, but it depends on the way you use them.
 The choice between the two is often a trade-off between power and portability.
 Other factors, such as cost, safety and convenience, also play a part in the decision-making process.

 Continuing with our list of 21 saws, I have split power saws into two groups.
-The first being table or floor mounted saws, and the second being hand-held saws.
+The first group is table or floor mounted saws, and the second group is hand-held saws.